ouafnico/BananaPi-Archlinux/README.md

 5. Install Arch

-	* Get a 4GB SDcard at least
+	* Get a 4GB SDcard at least.
-	* Create two partitions with fdisk.
+	* We will consider the SDCard is mmcblk0.
+Create two partitions with fdisk.
 100M for the first, the rest of SD for the second.
-We will consider the card is mmcblk0.
+Add the bootable flag for the first partition.
 	* mkfs.vfat /dev/mmcblk0p1
 	* mkfs.ext4 /dev/mmcblk0p2
 	* mount /dev/mmcblk0p2 /mnt